How Much Income Do You Need to Get a Personal Loan

 What Credit Score Do I Need For a Personal Loan

 Credit scores play a major role in what type of personal loan a person can obtain.
 Most lenders will offer personal loans up to $50,000.
 Other lenders will offer loans up to $100,000 to those borrowers who have an excellent credit score and hold a high income job.
-The more positive you can be in your credit history, the more money you will likely be approved for in a personal loan.
+The more positive you can be in your credit history, the more money you will likely get in a personal loan.

 Using Collateral to get a Personal Loan